-Older adults who are under the care of healthcare professionals have different sexual orientations.
-We may not be able to notice it at first glance but once we get into their lives and communicate with them properly, these sexual feelings will surface.
-Historically, gays, lesbians and bisexual people have a negative connotation in the society, but healthcare professionals should respect every individual’s sexual preference.
+Older adults under the care of healthcare professionals have different sexual orientations.
+We may not be able to notice it at first glance, but once we get into their lives and communicate with them properly, these sexual feelings will surface.
+Historically, gays, lesbians and bisexual people have a negative connotation in society, but healthcare professionals should respect every individual’s sexual preference.
 Older adults who have an attraction to the same sex should not be reprimanded for his/her admiration and gesture.
-Acceptance and respect are the keys towards a healthy relationship with an older client.
-This may not be easy for someone who has pre-existing beliefs on sexuality, but it is a necessity for healthcare providers to be fair for their clients who have a different sexual orientation from them.
+Acceptance and respect are the keys to a healthy relationship with an older client.
+This may not be easy for someone with pre-existing beliefs on sexuality, but it is a necessity for healthcare providers to be fair to clients who have a different sexual orientation.

 End of Life Care for the Elderly

 In the final stages of a terminal illness, the type of care provided usually changes.
-In spite of the best care, treatment, and attention given to an older adult who is approaching the end of his life, curative measures are modified to palliative care to relieve pain, ease the symptoms and alleviate emotional stress.
-Caregivers often find the last stages of life challenging because the daily provision of care is combined with a complex end of life decisions and feelings of bereavement.
-It does require a lot of support and emotional strength to ensure that an elderly is satisfied and happy with his last few days, weeks or months.
+In spite of the best care, treatment, and attention given to an older adult approaching the end of life, curative measures are modified to palliative care to relieve pain, ease symptoms and alleviate emotional stress.
+Caregivers often find the last stages of life challenging because the daily provision of care is combined with complex end of life decisions and feelings of bereavement.
+It requires a lot of support and emotional strength to ensure that an elderly is satisfied and happy with his last few days, weeks or months.

 The Need for an End of Life Care